Class Descriptions

 Basic ropes-Harnesses for K9s, attaching K9 to handler.
 Set up an anchor to attaching the dog (try front and back attachment of K9 to handler) to rappelling.

-Basic understanding of how to: scan the code, access the map, navigate to their assigned area, and use live tracking to record their tracks.
 This training will focus on what you as a K9 handler need to know with regards to CalTopo.
 This is not an in-depth CalTopo training and is not intended to teach you CalTopo incident management techniques.
+This training will cover the following basics:

 Camp Stoves and Water Treatment (2 hrs) taught by Travis Johnson REI